 There was no possibility of taking a walk that day.
 We had been wandering, indeed, in the leafless shrubbery an hour in the morning; but since dinner (Mrs. Reed, when there was no company, dined early) the cold winter wind had brought with it clouds so sombre, and a rain so penetrating, that further out-door exercise was now out of the question.

-Dickens was very fond of it too.
+Immediacy and intimacy are the greatest advantages.
+Dickens was very fond of this technique too.